 The first comic book series that really opened my eyes to this idea was Camelot 3000 by Mike Barr and Brian Bolland, published by DC as a 12-issue maxi-series.
 In retrospect this series has a number of problems in terms of storytelling and themes, but at the time I really loved it, and it still ranks pretty highly in my echelon of comics, more for nostalgia of what it meant to me then, in full acknowledgement of its faults.
 In the big picture, Camelot 3000 was more important to me in firming up my interest in the Arthurian myths than in influencing me in comics.
 This story showed me how you could take the characters and themes and transplant them to a new setting and make them work.
 It also introduced me to the story of Tristan and Isolde.
 While I had heard the name Sir Tristan in conjunction with King Arthur, he was not one of the knights who stood out to me as having his own story.
 The subplot of Tristan/Amber March was my favorite part of Camelot 3000, and led me to researching the core story, and reading many more variations on it over the years.
 The romance of Tristan and Isolde has become my favorite of all the Arthurian tales.
 It resonates with some real-life aspects of my life and speaks to my sense of love and tragedy and sacrifice in ways that are probably too psychologically telling.

-But, as much as I liked it, Camelot 3000 was primarily a retelling/rehash of the original stories that brought very little new, other than green-skinned aliens and transgendered lesbians, to the tales.
+But, as much as I liked it, Camelot 3000 was primarily a retelling/rehash of the original stories that brought very little new, other than green-skinned aliens and transgender characters, to the tales.

 Then I read Mage.
 The Arthurian connection was not made manifest in this series immediately, and though hints were sprinkled throughout the narrative, it was only revealed near the very end of the story.
 When the series began it was more of a tribute to classic superhero origins.
 Kevin Matchstick, who wears a t-shirt with a Captain Marvel lightning bolt symbol on it, gains superpowers thanks to an encounter with a magician, just like Captain Marvel.
 It was only later that the magician, Mirth, was revealed to be an incarnation of Merlin.
 He certainly didn't look like any standard version of Merlin (like the one in Camelot 3000 did).